-As always, ask your pediatrician if you have any questions about the best way to approach cold and flu season.
+As always, ask your pediatrician if you have any questions about infant cold relief and the best way to approach cold and flu season.
 They are there to support you and get you through every sniffle, cough, and fever.

 Last but certainly not least, take care of yourself.
 Get plenty of sleep, stay hydrated, and take time to care for your mind and body.
 You are your baby’s first line of defense, which means your health is a top priority in order to give the best care for your child!